MicrosoftDocs/architecture-center/docs/hybrid/azure-stack-hci-switchless-content.md

 The following section provides an _example list of the high-level tasks or typical workflow_ used to deploy an Azure Stack HCI solution.
 This workflow list is intended as an **example guide only**, it is not an exhaustive list of all actions or steps required, as these can vary based on organizational, geographic or project specific requirements.

 1. **Workload and use case requirements should be gathered from relevant stakeholders**, to enable the project leads to confirm that the features and capabilities of Azure Stack HCI meet the workload scale and functionality requirements.
-This review process should include understanding the workload scale (size) and required features such as Arc VMs, Azure Kubernetes Service, AVD host pools, or Arc-enabled Data Services or AI/ML.
+This review process should include understanding the workload scale (size) and required features such as Arc VMs, Azure Kubernetes Service, AVD host pools, or Arc-enabled Data Services or Arc-enabled Machine Learning (ML).
 The workload RTO and RPO (_reliability_) values and other non-functional requirements (_performance / load scalability_) should be documented as part of this requirements gathering step.
 1. **Use the [Azure Stack HCI Sizer Tool][azs-hci-sizer-tool] to create a new Project that will model the workload type and scale**, this will include the size and number of VMs and their storage requirements.
 These details are inputted together with choices for the System type, preferred CPU family and your Resiliency requirements for high availability and Storage fault tolerance, as explained in the earlier [Cluster design choices](#cluster-design-choices) section.
 1. **Review the Azure Stack HCI Sizer output for the recommended OEM hardware partner solution**, this will include details of the recommended physical server hardware (_make and model_), number of physical nodes and the specifications for the CPU, Memory and Storage configuration of each physical node that will be required to deploy and run the Workloads you inputted into the Sizer Project requirements (_in step 3 above_).
 1. **Contact your preferred OEM hardware / solution builder partner to further quality the suitability** of the recommended hardware SKU vs the workload requirements.
 This step typically includes discussions with the hardware or SI partner for the commercial aspects of the solution, such as quotations, availability of hardware, lead times and any professional or value-add services that the partner offers to help accelerate your project or business outcomes.